shopsys/shopsys/upgrade/UPGRADE-v9.0.0-dev.md

     - `HeurekaCategoryDownloader::convertToShopEntities()` has been renamed to `HeurekaCategoryDownloader::convertToHeurekaCategoriesData()` update your project appropriately

 - move cron definitions in your project so it is easier to control them ([#1739](https://github.com/shopsys/shopsys/pull/1739))
-    - see #project-base-diff to update your project
+    - see [project base diff](https://github.com/shopsys/project-base/commit/e997bae209a0af2b08554bd9cacaaa64fed29442) to update your project

 - compliance with the principle of encapsulation in the project base ([#1640](https://github.com/shopsys/shopsys/pull/1640))
-    - see #project-base-diff to update your project
+    - see [project base diff](https://github.com/shopsys/project-base/commit/5311d3568f8a2d935528dbd25594a0530142ac4a) to update your project

 - remove unused import in `tests/App/Functional/Model/Product/Availability/ProductAvailabilityCalculationTest.php` ([#1779](https://github.com/shopsys/shopsys/pull/1779))
-    - see #project-base-diff to update your project
+    - see [project base diff](https://github.com/shopsys/project-base/commit/0904a42718fbb9997183bcd19d9be2deec9f9367) to update your project

 - remove unnecessary entity extensions from parameters_common.yml ([#1663](https://github.com/shopsys/shopsys/pull/1663))
-    - there is no longer need to register entities in `App` namespace extending entities from `Shopsys` namespace, so remove all necessary uses, see #project-base-diff for example
+    - there is no longer need to register entities in `App` namespace extending entities from `Shopsys` namespace, so remove all necessary uses, see [project base diff](https://github.com/shopsys/project-base/commit/2f97c8a2e6dffe8ee4fde09344be7ce719696304) for example

 - use strict comparison in category panel template to prevent errors ([#1782](https://github.com/shopsys/shopsys/pull/1782))
-    - see #project-base-diff to update your project
+    - see [project base diff](https://github.com/shopsys/project-base/commit/06f09d87deecc9547430394e751fb84273a218a1) to update your project

-- fix not working popup window on single image ([#1630](https://github.com/shopsys/shopsys/pull/1630))
-    - add missing javascript for popup single image for class `js-popup-image`, see #project-base-diff

 - fix validation of addresses in customer section ([#1797](https://github.com/shopsys/shopsys/pull/1797)
-    - see #project-base-diff to update you
+    - see [project base diff](https://github.com/shopsys/project-base/commit/b0b161ac61b7f3ff49a70cd6e646b8f2857af744)) to update you

 - fix symfony `dump()` function ([#1745](https://github.com/shopsys/shopsys/pull/1745))
-    - see #project-base-diff to update your project
+    - see [project base diff](https://github.com/shopsys/project-base/commit/f1a4c5036a1f3eab202524d2cdc6fa29851468a8) to update your project

 ### Tools